iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

         Err(InvalidValue)?
     }

-    // NOTE: This refers to the calculate_hash function defined previously? if bundle_hash != calculate_hash(bundle) {
+    // Use the `calculate_hash` function defined above. if bundle_hash != calculate_hash(bundle) {
         Err(InvalidHash)?
     }

-    // TODO: Which function does this refer to?
-If not specified, we should explain what it does. if !validate_bundle_signatures(bundle) {
+    if !validate_bundle_signatures(bundle) {
         Err(InvalidSignature)?
     }

     Ok(())
 ```

+**Note:** `validate_bundle_signatures` is a function that actually checks the validity of signatures.
+It is defined in
+the signing scheme RFC.

 # Drawbacks